Python is an object-oriented programming language. That means it provides features that support object-oriented programming (OOP).

 When we run the program above you can see that the print function now shows the string that we chose.

 Now, you ask, don’t we already have an str type converter that can turn our object into a string?
 Yes we do!

 And doesn’t print automatically use this when printing things?
 Yes again!

-But these automatic mechanisms do not yet do exactly what we want.
+But, as we saw earlier, these automatic mechanisms do not do exactly what we want.
 Python provides many default implementations for methods that we as programmers will probably want to change.
 When a programmer changes the meaning of a special method we say that we override the method.
 Note also that the str type converter function uses whatever __str__ method we provide.